 Duong Lam ancient village

 Located about 50km away from Hanoi city center, Duong Lam ancient village is like a symbol of the North – the finest example of a typical traditional village in the Red River Delta.
-Dating back to over a thousand years, the village still remains its signature and structure with the traditional entrance gate, pagoda, communal house, the water wells, ponds, ride paddies, traditional houses, banyan tree, etc. Guests coming here are also amazed by the tranquility, hearing those buffalo bells echoing here and there.
+Dating back to over a thousand years, the village still remains its signature and structure with the traditional entrance gate, pagoda, communal house, the water wells, ponds, rice paddies, traditional houses, banyan tree, etc. Guests coming here are also amazed by the tranquility, hearing those buffalo bells echoing here and there.